 Record and play back manual tests

-You can record and play back tests in a wide range of desktop applications, and also web applications that you access through a supported browser.
-For a detailed list, see Supported Configurations and Platforms for Coded UI Tests and Action Recordings.
+You can record and play back tests in a wide range of desktop apps, and also web apps that you access through a supported browser.
+For a detailed list, see Supported configurations and platforms for coded UI tests and action recordings.

 Run Microsoft Test Manager on your client machine

-To record and play back actions, you have to install Microsoft Test Manager on the machine on which you will run your tests.
-If you are testing a desktop application, install the latest version of the application and Microsoft Test Manager on the same machine.
-If you are testing a web-based application, install the application on a test server, and run Microsoft Test Manager on the machine where you will run your web browser.
+To record and play back actions, you have to install Microsoft Test Manager on the machine where you'll run your tests.
+If you're testing a desktop app, install the latest version of the app and Microsoft Test Manager on the same machine.
+If you're testing a web-based app, install the app on a test server, and run Microsoft Test Manager on the machine where you'll run your web browser.

 Run a test case

-Connect Microsoft Test Manager to your team project, and select your current test plan.
+Connect Microsoft Test Manager to your project, and select your current test plan.

 In the Start Test window, select Create action recording.

-Make sure you mark each step Pass or Fail as soon as you have completed it, and choose End Test when you’ve completed the last step.
+After you finish your test run, choose End Test.
 This makes sure the recording assigns your actions to the correct steps.

-Open the editing panel at the bottom of test runner.
+Open the editing panel at the bottom of the test runner.
 You can delete actions there:

 Alternatively, you can run the test again and choose Overwrite action recording.

-If you come to a sequence of shared steps, you might already have recorded them as part of an earlier test case.
-You can either keep an earlier recording or record them now:
+If you come to a sequence of shared steps, you might have already recorded them in an earlier test case.
+You can either keep the earlier recording or record them now, like this:

 You have to indicate when you finish recording the shared steps:

-If the parameter specifies text that you have to type as a step in the test, then it will be recognized and bound into the recording.
-When the recording is played back with another set of parameter values, the new value will be entered instead.
+If a test step requires a parameter value that you must type as text, that text is recognized and bound into the recording.
+When you play the recording back with other parameter values, the new values are used instead.

 Select your test and run it.
-Don’t check the overwrite option in the Start Test dialog.
+Don't select the overwrite option in the Start Test dialog box.

 You can play the whole test, or play individual steps.
-Test Runner will replay the keystrokes and gestures that you recorded.
+The test runner will replay the keystrokes and mouse actions that you recorded.

-You have to verify the result of each step.
-The recording doesn’t verify the outputs.
+You have to check the result of each step.
+The recording doesn't check the outputs.